KJCats/My-Notes/3 - Zettelkasten/C++ Best Practices.md

 ---
 # C++ Best Practices

-Don't use `using namespace std`, since the std namespace includes too many functions to get
+- Don't use `using namespace std`, since the std namespace includes too many functions.
+- Use datatype var_name {value}; instead of d

 # References